my-cumbria-logo, my-cumbria-logo Toggle navigation

 International Students on a Student Visa Route

-• A copy of your current UK visa, if applicable
+• Your current UK visa, if applicable

-• A copy of your Student Visa vignette
+• Your Student Visa vignette

-• All contact details in the UK
+• Your UK contact details

 • Your passport